 EMP is Elegantliterature.com and vice versa.

-We are Elegant Literature, a digital magazine and fiction contest run by avid readers and writers.
+Elegant Literature is a digital magazine and fiction contest run Creag Munroe.
 Our mission is to help new talent go pro, award life-changing prize money, and promote fiction writers worldwide.

 Currently there is no sponsor.
 If you are a person or business interested in helping us promote new fiction writers, please get in contact with us.